-Since I am planning to go to Sarek National Park in Sweden this autumn, I was looking for a wind jacket which I could take along with me beside a rain jacket and which would also be suitable to wear in the the mountains i.e. light and breathable.
-After reviewing several jackets, I went with the Arc’teryx Squamish Hoody which I have used now extensively on all my hiking, backpacking and other backcountry trips and here comes a short review.
+Since I am planning to go to Sarek National Park in Sweden this autumn, I was looking for a wind jacket which I could take along with me beside a rain jacket and which would also be suitable to wear in the mountains i.e. light and breathable.
+After reviewing several jackets, I went with the Arc’teryx Squamish Hoody which I have used now extensively on all my hiking, backpacking, and other backcountry trips and here comes a short review.

-Reflective logo on the Arc’teryx Squamish Hoody… great for hiking during the night.
+There is a reflective logo on the Arc’teryx Squamish Hoody… great for hiking during the night.
 The pocket on your chest serves also as a stuff bag for your jacket.

 Size of the Squamish Hoody compared to the HMG Porter 4400.

 I take a wind jacket on all my hikes.
 The Arc’teryx Squamish Hoody packs light, is small and feels good on the skin.
+Usually, I don’t sweat as much as hiking with a hard shell jacket and it’s it really helps to feel warmer if I am protected from cold winds.

 My recommendation is to take both, a wind jacket and a rain jacket to your hikes.
 Or if there are plenty of shelters available on the trail then you could even manage just with a wind jacket.

 I was wearing the Arc’teryx Squamish Hoody on our trip to Sarek National Park in Sweden.
 This is definitely my favorite wind jacket.
 Worth to have it in your backpack.
+Alternatively, Patagonia is also offering the Houdini Jacket.